openzipkin-contrib/zipkin-storage-kafka/autoconfigure/README.md

 | `KAFKA_TRACE_TOPIC` | Topic where aggregated traces are stored. | `zipkin-trace` |
 | `KAFKA_DEPENDENCY_TOPIC` | Topic where aggregated service dependencies names are stored. | `zipkin-dependency` |

+> These topics can be configured by individual components (span-consumer, aggregation, storage) by using Java options.
+> For more information about property names, check [zipkin-server-kafka.yml](src/main/resources/zipkin-server-kafka.yml)

 ## Storage configurations

 | Configuration | Description | Default |